 - Print candidate list: This will print an attendance sheet for the Invigilator to sign of all candidates

 - Questions: same page: this will print a paper version of the assessment for each candidate.
 However: you should be aware that not all question types can be converted to print.
-Also see the note below on this.
+Also see the notes below on this.

 - Questions: separate page: this will print a paper version of the assessment for each candidate, each question is printed on a separate page.
 However: you should be aware that not all question types can be converted to print.
-Also see the note below on this.
+Also see the notes below on this.

 - Printing questions (aka printing the assessment form) is a right granted to you by your Administrator via Admin > Roles.